MelvinMallari/computer-science-notes/distributed-systems.md

 * Num of partitions is the max amount of nodes you can have.
 Shouldn't choose to high a num b/c of associated overhead costs.
 Too low of a number and you quickly hit a ceiling.

 **Dynamic Partitioning**
+* For databases with key range partitioning, a fixed number of partitions with fided boundaries would be very inconvenient.
+If you get the boundaries wrong, you can get all the data in one partition, with other empty partitions
+* In dynamic partitioning if a partition grows too big, it can be split and vice versa
+* At first when the dataset is small, all writes are handled by a single node until the partition is large enough to be split.
+This is mitigated by _pre-splitting_ the node on initiation.

+**Partitioning proportionally to nodes**
+* make the number of partitions proportional to the node.
+Have a fixed number of partitions per node
+* the size of each partition grows proportionally to the dataset size while the number of nodes remains unchanged.
+When you increase the number of nodes, partitions became smaller again.
+* since larger data volume generally require a larger number of nodes to store, this approach keeps size of each partition fairly stable.
+* Whena new node joins the cluster it randomly chooses a fixed number of partitions to split and takes ownership of half of those split partitions, leaving the other half in place.

+### Operations: Automatic or Manual Rebalancing
+* Gradient exists between manual or automatic rebalancing.
+Some db systems generate recommendations but require an administrator to commit before it takes effect
+* Automatic rebalancing more convenient, however rebalancing is expensive.
+Want to minimize operation

+### Request Routing
+* When a client wants to make a request, how does it know which node to connect to?
+As partitions are rebalanced, assignment of partitions to nodes change.
+Problem is called _service discovery_
+* Few different approaches to the problem:
+  * Allow the client to contact any node (e.g. via round robin load balancer).
+Pass along until it hits relevant node.
+  * Send all requests to a routing tier first that handles and forwards accordingly.
+Acts as a parition-aware load balancer
+  * Require the client to be aware of the relevant node
+* Problem is: how to maintain resolution between component handling partition assignment and partition assignment changes?
+* Many distributed data systems rely on a seprate coordination service called ZooKeeper to keep track of cluser metadata.
+ZooKeeper maintains authoritative mapping of partitions to nodes.
+* Some systems use a _gossip protocol_ to talk update each other regarding partitioning assignment.
+Every node can reroute to requests to the correct node

+### Ch 6 Summary
+* We partition data when it is too large to be handled by one machine.
+The goal is to spread data and load across multiple instances and avoid hot spots
+* Two main approaches to partitioning:
+  * Key Range Partitioning: Keys are sorted and a partition owns all the keys from a min to max.
+    * Partitions are typically rebalanced by dynamically splitting the range into two subranges when the partitions are too big.
+  * Hash Partitioning: A hash function is applied to each key, and a partition owns a range of hashes.
+This method destroys the ordering of keys, making range queries inefficient, but this distributes load evenly.
+    * Common to create a fixed number of partitions in advance to assign several partitions to each node and move parittions form one node to another when nodes are added or removed.
+Dynamic partitioning also used.
+* Hybrid approaches possible, e.g. with a compound key: one part of key to identify the partition, another for the sort order.
+* A secondary index also needs to be partitioned.
+There are two methods:
+  * Document partition indexes (local indexes): secondary indexes are stored in the same partition as the primary key and value.
+This means that only a single partition needs to be udpated on write, but a read of the secondary index requires a scatter/gather across all partitions.
+  * Term-partitioned indeces (global indexes): Secondary indexes are partition seperately, using indexed values.
+Entry in the secondary idnex may include rcords from all partitions of the primary key.
+During a write, several partitions must be updated, however reads can be from a single parittion.